 So if you’ve got your heart set on educating your child in London, what do you need to know and how can you navigate the process?

-The same applies to the best secondary schools, although of course there are more places.
+The same is true of London's best secondary schools, although of course they are bigger and don't admit pupils from such small, localised areas.
 Semi-selective secondaries can be found in the boroughs of Barnet, Croydon and Wandsworth.
-These are broadly comprehensive in intake but offer a fixed percentage (between 15 and 25 per cent) of places to academic high achievers.
-There are fully selective grammar schools in the London boroughs of Barnet, Bexley, Bromley, Enfield, Kingston-on-Thames, Redbridge and Sutton.
-Some of these top national league tables and outperform many private schools so be prepared to start tutoring your child from year 5 for them to have a chance of success in the famously cut throat entrance exams.
+These are broadly comprehensive in intake but offer a fixed percentage (between 10 and 25 per cent) of places to academic high achievers.
+There are fully selective grammar schools in the London boroughs of Barnet, Bexley, Bromley, Enfield, Kingston-on-Thames, Redbridge and Sutton, and a few outer boroughs may be close enough to grammars just outside London to make a successful application a possibility.
+Some of these top the national league tables and outperform many private schools so be prepared to start tutoring your child from year 5 for them to have a chance of success in the famously cut throat entrance exams.
 The same applies if you are considering using the state system for primary and moving to the private sector later; you can find more information on tackling this in our article Mixing and Matching State and Private Education in London.

-London is well populated with an array of excellent private schools to cater for all abilities.
-Pre-preps take children at 3, with most then preparing pupils for competitive entrance exams for prep schools at 7+ or 8+.
+Nowhere in the UK has as many private schools as London.
+There is a great array to cater for all abilities and interests.
+Pre-preps with nurseries take children at 3 (or even younger sometimes), with most then preparing pupils for competitive entrance exams for prep schools at 7+ or 8+.
 Many – especially those catering for boys – start in either year 3 or year 4 (many have intakes into both these year groups) and go up to year 8 to prepare pupils for Common Entrance, providing a springboard either to London day schools with a main intake in year 9 or boarding schools around the country.
-Girls usually leave prep school at the end of year 6 to head to day school in year 7 and there is a growing trend for boys to do the same as more and more boys’ schools increase their year 7 intake to allow for a healthy mix of applicants from both the state and private sectors.
+Girls usually leave prep/junior school at the end of year 6 to head to day school in year 7 and there is a growing trend for boys to do the same as more and more boys’ schools increase their year 7 intake to allow for a healthy mix of applicants from both the state and private sectors.

-If your ambition is for your child to attend a top academic London day school, be sure to map out the route when they are still very tiny.
-The best feeder prep schools still require you to put your child’s name down at birth to be in with a chance of a place.
+If your ambition is for your child to attend a top academic London day school, be sure to give thought to the route when they are still very tiny.
+Some leading prep schools still require you to put your child’s name down at birth to be in with a chance of a place.
 Don’t be taken in, however, by the narrative that if you haven’t done this you have left it too late.
 This is definitely not the case for all schools and the transient nature of London means that occasional places do come up as families are relocated around the globe so it’s always worth joining a waiting list on the off chance.

 ‘Remember that every school wants you to think it’s full,’ says Melanie Sanderson, managing editor of The Good Schools Guide.
 If you have your heart set on somewhere but are a bit late to the party, build a friendly rapport with the admissions office and stay in touch.
 Make it known that their school is your first choice and that you would definitely accept a place should one be offered.’

-Despite the abundance of private secondary schools, these too tend to be heavily oversubscribed.
+Despite the abundance of private secondary schools, these, like the best state schools, tend to be heavily oversubscribed.
 If your child is already in a prep school, the head teacher will give you clear guidance on where your son or daughter should aim for and – if they are doing their job well – will smooth their path to ensure entry.
-Notwithstanding that, those applying for private London day schools often sit exams for upwards of three, often five and sometimes more.
-Schools will often cite terrifying statistics of 5 or more applicants for every place.
+Notwithstanding that, those applying for London private schools often sit exams for upwards of three, sometimes five or more.
+Schools will cite terrifying statistics of 5 or more applicants for every place.
 Rest assured that this is somewhat misleading as each of those applicants can only accept one place and there is much shuffling of acceptances between offers in February and the start of term in September.
 Do be realistic about your child’s abilities, though.
 The Good Schools Guide Education Consultants recommend that you have one ambitious target, one realistic option and a back-up in case your child underperforms on exam day.

 So, bearing all this in mind, how best to set your child up for success and find the right school for them?